open/close all folders

 - A number of teen movies, such as Dazed and Confused.

 - In Dazed and Confused adults do occasionally impact the story.
 One couple ends their plans to go on a trip so they can shut down a party that their son was planning on hosting in their house while they were to be gone.
 Another mother threatenens some seniors with a shotgun when they try to haze her boy.
 One stoner hypothosizes that the adults are complict or at least apathetic to the strange situation of the local highschool.
+Randy "Pink" Floyd's entire personal storyline centers around his conflicts with his football coach, who is seen harassing him to sign a "drug-free" pledge, and he and his teammates make fun of him near the end of the movie.

 - The 1976 cult classic movie Bugsy Malone is a musical comedy about 1920s gangsters played entirely by children.
 It launched the careers of Scott Baio and Jodie Foster.